top of page

 During a massage, especially a deep tissue or sports massage, micro-tears can occur in the muscle fibers.
 These tiny tears are a normal part of muscle growth and healing, but they can cause temporary discomfort.

 As the body repairs these micro-tears, it strengthens the muscles, making them more resilient.
 However, this healing process can cause inflammation and soreness, contributing to the massage pain afterwards.
+Cold therapy is one method increasingly used to manage this inflammatory response - brief cold exposure after a massage session can help reduce swelling in the tissue and ease that post-treatment soreness.
+Equipment from Polar Recovery is designed specifically for this kind of targeted recovery use at home.

 Managing Pain After A Massage